Denver, Colorado · 5,280 ft

 Yes, all dogs visiting Denver off leash dog parks must have current rabies vaccination and a Denver dog license visible on their collar.
 Dog parks near Denver in other cities may have different requirements.

-Ready to Explore Denver Dog Friendly Parks?
+New to Denver Dog Parks?